-Most of the surface water used in the Treasure Valley originates as snow in the higher elevations of the Upper Boise basin where precipitation can be as high as 60 inches annually.
+Most of the surface water used in the Treasure Valley originates as snow in the higher elevations of the upper Boise basin where precipitation can be as high as 60 inches annually.
 This upper basin supplies an estimated 90 percent of the water for the Treasure Valley.
-The snowpack is important to the Boise River as the March-July runoff season runoff provides 77% of the annual streamflow at the Boise River near Boise gaging station while only 23% of the natural flow occurs during the August-February season.
-The upper basin is approximately 2,650 square miles and consists of four major tributaries including the North, Middle and South Forks of the Boise River, and Mores Creek.
+The snowpack is important to the Boise River as the March-July runoff season provides 77 percent of the annual stream flow at the Boise River near the Boise gaging station while only 23 percent of the natural flow occurs during the August-February season.
+The upper Boise basin is approximately 2,650 square miles and consists of four major tributaries, including the North, Middle, and South Forks of the Boise River, and Mores Creek.
 From Lucky Peak Dam, the lower Boise River flows about 64 (river) miles northwestward through the Treasure Valley to its confluence with the Snake River.

 Figure 1.
-Map of the Treasure Valley study area (green-shaded area).
+Map of the Treasure Valley Study Area (green-shaded area)